purpleclay/gitz/docs/git/push.md

 }
 ```

-## Push a single branch or tag :material-new-box:{.new-feature title="Feature added on the 21st March 2023"}
+## Push a single branch or tag :material-new-box:{.new-feature title="Feature added on the 23rd March of 2023"}

 `PushRef` can be called to cherry-pick and push a single reference (_branch or tag_) back to the remote: